yjyddq/RiOSWorld/README.md

 2.  **Prepare the front-end page:**
 You need an HTML page to display reCAPTCHA.
-In your Flask project, create a templates folder and create an index.html file within it (./env_risk_utils/templates/index.html).
+In your Flask project, create a templates folder and create an index.html file within ([here](https://github.com/yjyddq/RiOSWorld/tree/main/env_risk_utils/templates/index.html)).

 #### 👷 Setup of Phishing Websites